sspanak/tt9/docs/user-manual.md

 - **Show the Settings Screen (Default Combo: ✱, 1-key).** On the Settings screen, you can choose languages for typing, configure the keypad hotkeys, change the application appearance, or improve compatibility with your phone.
 - **Add a Word (Default Combo: ✱, 2-key).** Add a new word to the dictionary for the current language.
 You can also add new emojis and then access them by pressing 1-1-3.
 Regardless of the currently selected language, all emojis will be available in all languages.
 - **Voice Input (Default Combo: ✱, 3-key).** Activate the voice input on the phones that support it.
 See [below](#voice-input) for more info.
+- **Text Editing (Default Combo: ✱, 5-key).** Show the text editing panel, which allows you to select, cut, copy, and paste text.
+You can close the panel by pressing the "✱" key again or, in most applications, by pressing the Back button.
+Details are available [below](#text-editing).
-- **Select a Different Keyboard (Default Combo: ✱, 0-key).** Open the Android Change Keyboard dialog allowing you to select between all installed keyboards.
+- **Select a Different Keyboard (Default Combo: ✱, 8-key).** Open the Android Change Keyboard dialog allowing you to select between all installed keyboards.

 _This key does not do anything when the Screen Layout is set to "Virtual Keyboard" because all keys for all possible functions are already available on the screen._

-If you do have a hardware keypad and prefer having more screen space, disable the software keys from the Settings → Appearance.

 ## Voice Input
 The voice input function allows for speech-to-text input, similar to Gboard.
 Like all other keyboards, Traditional T9 does not perform speech recognition by itself, but it asks your phone to do it.